 A.R.S. § 5-111(D): Moneys handled in a pari-mutuel pool for wagering on simulcasts of out-of-state horse or harness races are exempt from tax.
-The state share of the pari-mutuel tax was reduced by \$3.3 million in FY 2012 due to this exemption.
+The state share of the pari-mutuel tax was reduced by \$3.3 million in FY 2014 due to this exemption.

 A.R.S. § 5-111(E): Any county fair racing association may have one race meeting each year.
 All such racing meetings are exempt from the state tax on horse or harness live racing.
-If county fair racing meetings were not exempt from the tax, the state would have received an additional \$76,786 in pari-mutuel revenues during FY 2012.
+If county fair racing meetings were not exempt from the tax, the state would have received an additional \$69,403 in pari-mutuel revenues during FY 2014.

 A.R.S. § 5-111(F): Moneys from charity racing days are exempt from state tax.
-Taxation of these events would have raised an additional \$7,413 in pari-mutuel revenues during FY 2012.
+Taxation of these events would have raised an additional \$7,594 in pari-mutuel revenues during FY 2014.

-A.R.S. § 5-111.03.A: The percentage paid to the state for greyhound racing and for horse or harness racing shall be reduced by 1% of the total amount wagered in counties with a population of 500,000 or more and by 2% in all other counties for those permittees who make capital improvements to existing race tracks.
-The state share of the pari-mutuel tax was not known for FY 2012.
+A.R.S. § 5-111.03.A: The percentage paid to the state for greyhound racing and for horse or harness racing shall be reduced by 1% of the total amount wagered in counties with a population of 500,000 or more and by 2% in all other counties for those permittee's who make capital improvements to existing race tracks.
+There were no operational tracks that used the capital improvements tax credit in FY 2014.

-A.R.S. § 5-111.1: The percentage decrease in pari-mutuel wagering between the base year and the previous fiscal year determines a permittee's eligibility for a hardship tax credit.
+A.R.S. § 5-111.I: The percentage decrease in pari-mutuel wagering between the base year and the previous fiscal year determines a permittee's eligibility for a hardship tax credit.
 The state share of the pari-mutuel tax for greyhound racing and for horse or harness racing was reduced by the amount equal to the amount of the hardship tax credit.
-The state share of the pari-mutuel tax was reduced by \$507,099 in hardship tax credits in FY 2012.
+The state share of the pari-mutuel tax was reduced by \$304,483 in hardship tax credits in FY 2014.

-43 All information presented for Pari-Mutuel Tax Expenditures was provided by the Arizona Department of Racing.
+36 All information presented for Pari-Mutuel Tax Expenditures was provided by the Arizona Department of Racing.

-SUMMARY OF PARI-MUTUEL TAX EXPENDITURES - FISCAL YEAR 2012
+SUMMARY OF PARI-MUTUEL TAX EXPENDITURES - FISCAL YEAR 2014